flaa-ux/Generative-Flow-Model-for-Quantum-States/README.md

 **Fansen Funata**

-This repository contains research and experimental code for investigating generative flow models applied to quantum-state distributions.
+Research project investigating the use of generative flow models for **SRE-conditioned quantum-state generation**.